acktan/DeepDerivativesHedging/README.md

 ### 🔢 Params
 Params folder includes the configuration file and a logs.log file that is added to view the log info and debug
 ### ℹ️ src
-The src folder contains all the different classes combined in the main.py file.
+The Src folder contains all the different classes used in the main.py file to run the pipeline.
 The following is a description of all classes used.

 #### Evaluation